-Pompeo, Ethiopia’s PM discuss country’s dramatic reforms
+Ethiopia says US plans ‘substantial financial support’

 Pompeo is the first Cabinet official to visit Africa in 18 months.
 He also stopped in Senegal and Angola on a visit that seeks to reassert U.S. interests on a continent that many have accused the Trump administration of largely neglecting.
 China, Africa’s top trading partner for a decade now, is a major concern for the U.S.

+Ethiopia has close business ties with China and has grown closer to wealthy Gulf nations on the other side of the nearby Red Sea as well.
+Numerous global powers are turning their focus to the African continent of more than 1.2 billion people, many of them young.

-Analysts have said Pompeo’s task is countering the recent messaging out of Washington as the Pentagon considers cutting U.S. military presence in Africa and new visa restrictions target Nigerians, Sudanese, Tanzanians and Eritreans.
+Analysts have said a key task for Pompeo is countering the recent messaging out of Washington as the Pentagon considers cutting U.S. military presence in Africa and new visa restrictions target Nigerians, Sudanese, Tanzanians and Eritreans.